 It might be for the best that I never saw 2014’s Marshland, the Spanish film that Free Country is a remake of.
 I understand the basic plot and themes of living in a post-fascist world to be very similar, but I’m glad I had the opportunity to see Alvart examine those from a German perspective.

-Each of the lead actors is great, but it’s Felix Kramer as Markus, who steals the show.
+Each lead actor is great, but it’s Felix Kramer as Markus who steals the show.
 He’s a brute, but he might be a bad man for good reasons.
 Does that work?
-That I will let you decide for yourself, but it’s fascinating watching him portray that struggle, and whether Markus will let his past define him or not.
+That I will let you decide for yourself, but it’s fascinating watching him portray that struggle and whether Markus will let his past define him or not.

 Alvart has created a taut mystery with characters easy to become invested in and does double duty as the cinematographer, photographing the stark German winter with grand, gorgeous aerial shots and a colour scheme as cold and disquieting as the story itself.